quicwg/base-drafts/draft-ietf-quic-tls.md

 - ACK frames MAY appear in packets of any encryption level other than 0-RTT, but can only acknowledge packets which appeared in that packet number space.

-- All other frame types MUST be sent in the 0-RTT and 1-RTT levels.
+- All other frame types MUST only be sent in the 0-RTT and 1-RTT levels.

 Because packets could be reordered on the wire, QUIC uses the packet type to indicate which level a given packet was encrypted under, as shown in